 Prohibition first struck Colorado in 1916, then the entire nation in 1920.
 Even so, Coors found ways to survive for 18 dry years, including converting the brewery into a malted milk manufacturer.
 Denver, meanwhile, found ways to keep enjoying beer, albeit in a more discreet fashion.
 The Miller Building (1401 Larimer St.), was once Gahan's Saloon, a legendary watering hole and poker hall for politicians, policemen and city hall reporters.
 During the dry years, Gahan's Saloon became Gahan's "Soft Drink Parlor" as a cover for the Denver's hottest speakeasy, which operated out of the basement.

-Perhaps it was inevitable that Denver's long beer history would give rise to a population filled with beer lovers - including some who would even begin brewing and selling their own beverages.
-As a result, Denver has become known as the "Napa Valley of Beer" - on any given day, more beer is brewed in Denver than in any other city in the U.S. Today, there are 15 brewpubs and microbreweries in downtown Denver including the two of the largest in the nation: the Wynkoop Brewing Company (1634 18th St.) and the Rock Bottom Brewery (1001 16th St.) Interesting beer fact: Denver elected one of the Wynkoop's founders, John Hickenlooper, mayor in 2006 (he's now Colorado Governor).
+Perhaps it was inevitable that Denver's long beer history would give rise to a population filled with beer lovers -- including some who would even begin brewing and selling their own beverages.
+On any given day, more beer is brewed in Denver than in any other city in the U.S. Today, there are 15 brewpubs and microbreweries in downtown Denver including the two of the largest in the nation: the Wynkoop Brewing Company (1634 18th St.) and the Rock Bottom Brewery (1001 16th St.) Interesting beer fact: Denver elected one of the Wynkoop's founders, John Hickenlooper, mayor in 2006 (he's now Colorado Governor).
 Coincidence?
 With so many unique and tasty brews to try in The Mile High City, it's no wonder Denver has become the go-to metropolis for beer connoisseurs all over the globe.